-US House Speaker McCarthy removed from role in unprecedented vote
+Kevin McCarthy removed as US House speaker in unprecedented vote

 The unprecedented vote underscores growing turmoil in the Republican Party, also known as the GOP, with its hard-right faction sparring with McCarthy on several occasions since he first became the speaker in January.
 There is no clear choice within the party to replace him.

-In the vote on Tuesday evening, eight Republicans broke with the speaker, sinking his chances of securing the majority needed to keep his job.
+In the vote, eight Republicans broke with the speaker, sinking his chances of securing the majority needed to keep his job.
 Democrats, who have expressed frustration with McCarthy over what they see as his efforts to appeal to the Republican’s hard right, refused to vote in his favour.

-White House Press Secretary Karine Jean-Pierre has said that President Joe Biden hopes the House will quickly select a new speaker, saying the “urgent challenges facing our nation will not wait”.
+White House Press Secretary Karine Jean-Pierre said President Joe Biden hoped the House would quickly select a new speaker, saying the “urgent challenges facing our nation will not wait”.

-Jean-Pierre added “the American people deserve leadership that puts the issues affecting their lives front and center”.
+Jean-Pierre added: “The American people deserve leadership that puts the issues affecting their lives front and centre.”

-“Once the House has met their responsibility to elect a speaker, (Biden) looks forward to working together with them and with the senate to address the American peoples’ priorities,” Jean-Pierre said.
+“Once the House has met their responsibility to elect a speaker, he [Biden] looks forward to working together with them and with the Senate to address the American people’s priorities,” Jean-Pierre said.

-Without a speaker, the House of Representatives is unable to push through bills, including vital spending bills.
+Without a speaker, the House is unable to push through bills, including vital spending bills.

 McCarthy has announced that he will not run for speaker again.